 "This book is a much needed contribution to an understudied field.
 The use of narrative histories as source material is where Rouighi's remarkable talents as a historian emerge.
 He demonstrates that by asking the right questions, one can write social and economic history using sources focused on other agendas.
 Not only does he painstakingly extract information on land tenure, commerce, commodities, and rural life that the chronicles almost never address directly, he also explains the historical contexts in which the sources themselves came into being and what kinds of biases are embedded in them.
 Herein lies one of this book's major contributions: its simultaneous treatment of history and historiography."—Marina Rustow, Johns Hopkins University

 "An engaging and fresh look at the creation of the history of medieval Ifrīqiyā and the nature of political power and intellectual culture in the premodern Maghrib—a must-read for students and scholars of the region.
-Rouighi argues convincingly against the grain of the nation-centered historical paradigm, highlighting the challenges that faced Hafsid rule, and teasing out the subtleties of the intellectual tradition that emerged as the dynasty's standard-bearer."—Medieval Review
+Rouighi argues convincingly against the grain of the nation-centered historical paradigm, highlighting the challenges that faced Hafsid rule, and teasing out the subtleties of the intellectual tradition that emerged as the dynasty's standard-bearer."—The Medieval Review

 The thirteenth century marks a turning point in the history of the western Mediterranean.
 The armies of Castile and Aragon won significant and decisive victories over Muslims in Iberia and took over a number of important cities including Cordoba, Seville, Jaen, and Murcia.
 Chased out of their native cities, a large number of Andalusis migrated to Ifrīqiyā in northern Africa.
 There, a newly founded Hafsid dynasty (1229-1574) welcomed members of the Andalusi elite and showered them with honors and high positions at court.